MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-list-elevation-requests.md

 ### List elevation requests for a device request

-Here is an HTTP example to list all elevation requests for a specific device.
+The following is an HTTP example to list all elevation requests for a specific device.

 ```http
 GET https://mmdls.microsoft.com/support/odata/v1/tenants/{tenantId}/elevationRequests?$filter=deviceName eq 'MMD-03690457680'